dnsimple/dnsimple-developer/content/use-cases.markdown

 # Use Cases

 Use DNSimple's domain management tools to register and set up DNS.
-Empower your users by giving them the tools to register, connect, and operate customized domains wihtin your products and services.
+Empower your users by giving them the tools to register, connect, and operate customized domains within your products and services.

 * TOC